 About The Philippines

-This group of islands was named in honour of King Philip II of Spain.
-The Philippines are considered the only Hispanic nation in Asia, having four centuries of Spanish colonization.
+This group of islands was named in honor of King Philip II of Spain.
+The Philippines are considered the only Hispanic nation in Asia, having four centuries of Spanish colonisation.
 Small groups of Hispanic culture are still present, and it is the only country in Southeast Asia where the main religion is Catholicism.

 The Philippines is the country with the greatest ethnic diversity in Asia.
 95% of its mestizo population has Malay ascendency, and are descendants from immigrants of the Malay Peninsula who arrived long before the Christian era.

 Small foreign communities are present, including North Americans, Koreans, Japanese, Latin Americans, Europeans, Arabs, Indians and Pakistanis.

 The official languages are Tagalog and English.